CreatorSiSo/rym/readme.md

 # Rym

-**Rym Lang** or just **Rym** is a modern, statically typed programming language inspired by Rust, Swift, Python and others that focuses on ease of use and safety.
+**Rym** is a statically typed programming language inspired by Rust, Swift, Python and others that focuses on **ease of use** and **should just work™**.
-Big thanks go to Robert Nystrom who made his book [crafting interpreters](http://craftinginterpreters.com) open source which enabled me to read it and learn a lot :).
+Big thanks go to Robert Nystrom and his book [crafting interpreters](http://craftinginterpreters.com) open source which inspired me to continue working on this language.

 ## Content